TylerBloom/avid-rustacean/README.md

 You'll need to make sure you have the `wasm32-unknown-unknown` target installed via `rustup` (or however you manage your Rust toolchains).
 For local deployments, you will need [Trunk](https://trunkrs.dev/), which you can install via cargo with `cargo install trunk`.

-For running everything, you'll launch the front and back ends seperately.
+For running everything, you'll launch the front and back ends separately.
 In the `backend` directory, simply run `cargo shuttle run`.
 This will compile and run the backend server, which will listen to requests on port 8000.
 If you change the backend, you will need to re-run this.